puppetlabs/clj-http-client/doc/clojure-client.md

   to.
 If provided, metrics will automatically be registered for all requests made by the client.
 See the [metrics documentation](./metrics.md) for more info.
+* `:server-id`: a string for the name of the server the request is being made from.
+If specified, used in the namespace for metrics:
+  `puppetlabs.<server-id>.http-client.experimental`.
+* `:metric-prefix`: a string for the prefix for metrics.
+If specified, metric namespace is `<metric-prefix>.http-client.experimental`.

 ### SSL Options